rackerlabs/docs-developer-blog/_posts/2020-06-26-create-a-vm-in-azure-by-using-terraform-with-for-loops.md

         terraform init

-6. Run the Terraform plan to check what we are going to build:
+6. Run the Terraform plan to check what we are going to build and save the plan output for later use by adding the `-out` flag in the command:

         terraform plan

-   You can save the plan output for later use by adding the `-out` flag in the command.
+        or

+        terraform plan -out

-7. Execute the Terraform code to deploy and type yes at the confirmation check:
+7. Execute the Terraform code to deploy and type yes at the confirmation check or use `-auto-approve` to skip manual confirmation:

         terraform apply

-   Alternately, use `-auto-approve` to skip manual confirmation:
+        or

         terraform apply -auto-apply